MIPS/ndk/docs/user/StandaloneToolchains.md

 Selecting Your Toolchain
 ------------------------

-Before anything else, you need to decide which processing architecture your standalone toolchain is going to target.
+Before anything else, you need to decide which processor architecture your standalone toolchain is going to target.
 Each architecture corresponds to a different toolchain name, as Table 1 shows.

-**Table 1.** `APP_ABI` settings for different instruction sets.
+**Table 1.** Toolchain names for different instruction sets.

 | Architecture | Toolchain name                         |
 | ------------ | -------------------------------------- |